e2crawfo/hrr-scaling/README.md

 ``--no-ids`` : Specifies that id vectors should not be used.
 Instead, both the index vectors and the stored vectors in the associative memory are semantic pointers.
 This tends to reduce the performance of the associative memory (because the average similarity of two semantic pointers is much higher than that of two randomly chosen vectors).
 However, it frees us from having to keep track of two vectors per WordNet concept, simplifying the model somewhat.

 ``--unitary-rels`` : Specifies that the relation-type vectors that are used to create semantic pointers should be unitary vectors.
-For initary vectors, circular convolution is the exact inverse instead of the approximate inverse, so performance typically improves.
+For unitary vectors, circular convolution is the exact inverse instead of the approximate inverse, so performance typically improves.

 ## References